Intravenous Sedation (“Twilight Sedation”)

 It may be especially difficult for people with disabilities to obtain access to proper dental care.
 They must find a dentist who is skilled and compassionate, and who can provide services for which some dentists may not be qualified.
 At Atkinson Family Dental, we provide the expertise, state-of-the-art-equipment, and dedication to assisting special-needs patients necessary to ensuring great oral care for our patients.

 Disabled patients may face added challenges in maintaining their oral health.
 Their disability may make it difficult to brush or floss regularly; they may also suffer a severe gag reflex, or dry mouth as a result of medication.
-Dr. Atkinson meets these challenges with sedation dentistry for the disabled.
-Dr. Atkinson is skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.
+Drs.
+Atkinson and meet these challenges with sedation dentistry for the disabled.
+Drs.
+Atkinson and are skilled in anesthesia for special-needs patients, and can ease the fear associated with out-of-control oral hygiene with one visit.

 Sedation Dentistry for the Fearful